rubiojr/sup/cmd/sup/handlers/README_reminders.md

 - Cron job errors are logged but don't crash the bot
 - Missing or invalid chat IDs are logged and safely skipped
 - Chat ID validation prevents reminders from being created without proper delivery context
-- Aggressive cleanup removes all past reminders to keep lists current
+- Smart cleanup removes reminders older than 10 seconds while preserving recent ones

 ## Limitations

 - Time parsing is in English only
 - No timezone support (uses system timezone)
-- Background checking runs every second (may be overkill)
+- Background checking runs every 10 seconds (balances performance with responsiveness)
 - User enumeration requires maintaining a separate index
 - No recurring reminder support
-- Past reminders are immediately removed (no history preservation)
+- Past reminders are kept for 10 seconds then removed (brief history for user confirmation)
+- Very short reminders (under 1 second) are not supported

 ## Development Notes